apbertoletti/Net.Migration.POC/README.md

 You can run the follow commands directly on the Package Manager Console in Visual Studio (remember to set the Default Project to migration project before):

+1. Set the Startup Project (Solution explorer) and the Default Project (Package manager console window) to the console migration project

-1. Adding new migration
+2. Adding new migration
 ~~~
 Add-Migration Name-Of-Your-Migration
 ~~~

-2. Removing the last migration
+3. Removing the last migration
 ~~~
 Remove-Migration
 ~~~

-3. Backing to an especific migration on the Database (all subsequent migrations will be undone)
+4. Backing to an especific migration on the Database (all subsequent migrations will be undone)
 ~~~
 Update-Database Name-Of-Migration-You-Want-Back
 ~~~